Shunt Ammeters versus Feedback Ammeters

 In most instrumentation applications today, two common methods of current measurements are available – the shunt ammeter method and the feedback ammeter method.
-The shunt ammeter method is commonly used with general-purpose digital multimeters (DMMs), such as the NI PXI-4071 7½-digit DMM, and measures voltage measurements across a shunt resistor.
+The shunt ammeter method is commonly used with general-purpose digital multimeters (DMMs) and measures voltage measurements across a shunt resistor.
 This voltage measurement, combined with the known value of the resistor, yields the current measurement (see Figure 1).

 Figure 1.
 The shunt ammeter method measures the voltage drop across the shunt resistor to calculate the current.